Sylius/Sylius/UPGRADE-2.0.md

 * `use_webpack` option was removed from the `sylius_ui` configuration, and the Webpack has become the only module bundler provided by Sylius.
 * `use_webpack` twig global variable was removed.
 Webpack is always used now, and there is no need to check for it.

+## Theming
+If you are running your shop in the headless mode the `sylius/theme-bundle` is no longer installed as it has been moved to the shop bundle.
+* The `themeName` form field has been removed from the Channel, if the shop bundle is not installed.
+* The `Sylius\Bundle\CoreBundle\Theme\ChannelBasedThemeContext` has been moved to the `Sylius\Bundle\ShopBundle\Theme\ChannelBasedThemeContext`